 Once thought of as novelties, these tiny treasures are becoming increasingly popular with many gardeners.
-Usually the entire plant is dwarf, making baby vegetables ideal where growing space is limited.
-Since most mature more quickly than standard-size veggies, these miniature models are a perfect choice for areas with short growing seasons.
+Usually the entire plant is dwarf, making baby vegetables ideal where growing space is limited, especially for small-space gardeners and urban gardeners who live in apartments.

 Cherry tomatoes such as ‘Tiny Tim’ have always been a garden favorite.

-- 'Sweet Baby Girl Hybrid’ bears long clusters of bright-red, super-sweet fruit on plants that are half the size of other cherry tomatoes.
+‘Sweet Baby Girl Hybrid’ bears long clusters of bright-red, super-sweet fruit on plants that are half the size of other cherry tomatoes.

 Perhaps the smallest tomato in the world is ‘Micro Tom’.
 This plant is less than eight inches tall, yet it yields a seemingly endless supply of deep-red fruit about the size of salad croutons.
 Grow some in a windowsill for year-round flavor and enjoyment.

-- 'Bonus’ baby sweet corn is ready to be picked in as few as 35 days.
+‘Bonus’ baby sweet corn is ready to be picked in as few as 35 days.
 This little sweetie produces two- to four-inch-long ears that are just right for pickling or stir-fries.
 Or, serve them up in a salad with “fingerling” salad potatoes.
 These scaled-down spuds are only one inch in diameter and just two to four inches long.
 They are delicious boiled or fried with the skins left on.